 Chemistry 1B will cover material presented in chapters 9, 10, 12, 13, 14 and 16 of OpenStax Chemistry.
 We will also review Chemistry 1A topics throughout the quarter.

 Detailed reading related to each lecture will be announced in class.
-In the schedule below, chapter reading is given for the required OpenStax OER textbook as well as Silberberg (9e).
+In the schedule below, chapter reading is given for the required OpenStax OER textbook.